CSC207-UofT/course-project-sports-agents/phase0/specification.md

 Additionally, the user of the app can add members to the app; these members are part of the fantasy betting league of the user, who is the manager of said league.
 The user then can make bets on upcoming matches on the behalf of the members.
-Each member will have a history, outlining which matches they were able to predict correctly.
+Each league_member will have a history, outlining which matches they were able to predict correctly.
 This will allow the league to have a ranking, and members can compete with each other using the app.
 The aforementioned matches will be added by the user of the app.
 The application will extend to multiple sports, such as tennis, hockey, as well as other sports.